bigdatadeveloper8/TwitterDataAnalysis/README.md

     [user](user tweets about his opinion or feedback on twitter) ---------> [Twitter] (Twitter stores tweets in Json format) ---------->[Apache Flume Server](Flume uses twitter4j API to connect to the twitter streaming API which gives constant stream of tweets. from here flume will start writing data into HDFS) ---pre-processing is done by mapreduce------> [Hadoop Cluster] ----------->[Hive](used hive UDF for classification and queries for reporting) ------------>[Report Generated from hive output]

+Please Read [Assignment steps.txt] to understand the workflow.